turingschool/try-turing/_posts/2000-01-05-more-jquery.markdown

 <div class="try-it">
 <h2>Try It: jQuery and Animations</h2>

-<p>Can you create a class that highlights a paragraph by putting a yellow background on the specific paragraph in your webpage that was clicked?</p>
+<p>Right now, all of your headings change background color.
+Can you modify your jQuery so that only the specific heading that was clicked gets a background color?</p>
 </div>